8 Questions to Ask Before Buying Pet Insurance in 2026

 CompanyDeductibleReimbursementAnnual Limit

-$100–$75070–100%Unlimited only
+$100–$75070–100%Unlimited Only

-Geico: Best Pet Insurance for Dogs$100–$1K70–90%Unlimited only
+Geico: Best Pet Insurance for Cats$100–$1K70–90%Unlimited Only

-Healthy-Paws: Best Pet Insurance for Cats$100–$75070–90%Unlimited only
+Healthy-Paws: Best Pet Insurance for Cats$100–$75070–90%Unlimited Only

-Nationwide: Best Pet Insurance for Dogs$250–$1K50–90%$10K–Unlimited
+Nationwide: Best Pet Insurance for Cats$250–$1K50–90%$10K–Unlimited

-Pets Best: Best Pet Insurance for Dogs$50–$1K70–90%$5K–Unlimited
+Pets Best: Best Pet Insurance for Cats$50–$1K70–90%$5K–Unlimited

 $100–$1K70–90%$2.5K–Unlimited

-Trupanion: Best Pet Insurance for Cats$0–$1K90% Unlimited only
+Trupanion: Best Pet Insurance for Cats$0–$1K90%Unlimited Only

 Compare RatesStart Now →

-Some insurers pay a flat percentage of covered costs after your deductible is met, while others calculate reimbursements based on the “usual and customary costs” of vet care in your area.
 Your monthly premium will also be determined by the annual maximum coverage amount you choose ($5,000, $8,000, $10,000, $15,000, etc.).

 The sooner you buy pet insurance, the better, as pet insurance is cheapest for healthy young pets.
 Pet insurance for cats starts at $18 per month for a two-year-old cat.